 The technical term for a food coma is “Postprandial somnolence.”
 It’s most commonly experienced after Thanksgiving dinner, one of the biggest meals people eat each year.
 If that were the only time it happened, it wouldn’t be such a big deal.

-However some people experience a food coma at least once a week.
+However, some people experience a food coma at least once a week.
 Rather than an annual annoyance, it wreaks havoc on afternoon productivity and can be dangerous if your job requires you to be alert.
-In order to deal with the problem, you’ve got to understand what it is, and what it isn’t.
+To deal with the problem, you’ve got to understand what it is, and what it isn’t.
 Here are two of the most widely shared myths on what causes a food coma.

 Blame it on the tryptophan in the turkey.
-Turkey isn’t something most people eat on a regular basis and turkey does contain the amino acid tryptophan, which causes drowsiness.
+Turkey isn’t something most people eat regularly and turkey does contain the amino acid tryptophan, which causes drowsiness.
 But when tryptophan levels were measured, it was found that beef, chicken and other meats have comparable levels.
-In fact, cheese, eggs, peanuts, soy products and pork are all rich in tryptophan, but you don’t often hear about people going into a food coma after eating an omelete.
+Cheese, eggs, peanuts, soy products and pork are all rich in tryptophan, but you don’t often hear about people going into a food coma after eating an omelet.
 Unless you’re eating a massive amount of turkey, there just isn’t enough tryptophan in it to cause the problem.

 Blood rushes to your stomach and away from your brain to digest all that food.
 As blood flow drops, so does the oxygen level in your brain and fatigue sets in.
 As simple as that explanation seems, our bodies don’t quite work that way.
 Yes, we do experience increased blood flow to our stomach to digest food.
 However, your body gets it by diverting blood from skeletal muscle tissue and by making your heart pump more each minute.
 The amount of blood that flows to your brain is very tightly regulated and doesn’t drop when we eat a big meal, so it can’t be the cause of post-meal sleepiness.